SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 coupling capacitors.
 Termination voltage should be set to VTTRX as this helps to absorb reflections.

+Registers RXEQ, TXDV and TXPE on the top-level register bank can be used to set/overrride these parameters.
+The Xilinx Spartan6 documentation also contains the parameter values and encodings.
+Incorrect settings may affect the operation of the high-speed links.
+The chosen default values for the board-to-board links have been tested and work correctly in many different board configurations and should not be changed without good cause.
+The peripheral and ring link parameters are not set and, therefore, need to be set by the user.
+The default board-to-board values may be a good starting point.

-None of the available optional ports are used by the module and may be left disabled.
+Several other optional ports are *not* used by the module and may be left disabled.